 Below I list my reasons as to why the City of Gold is worth a visit:

-Besides the spots I was mentioning above one stop we did on that tour was at Carlton Centre, which I personally found to be impressive.
+One of our stops was Carlton Centre, which I personally found to be impressive.
 Carlton Centre is a skyscraper and shopping centre in downtown Johannesburg and also, the tallest building in Africa.
 We took the elevator to a viewing deck on the 50th floor and enjoyed an insanely breathtaking view of Johannesburg.

 Braamfontein is another vibrant suburb of Johannesburg and it was named after a farm that used to be on that area before gold was found.
 It started as a space for corporate offices, hence you can see lots of skyscrapers which are currently being turned into accommodation for students.
 One of South Africa‘s most famous universities – The University of Witwatersrand – is located in Braamfontein, which explains why the area is commonly known as a student area.